pulibrary/marc_pd_tool/docs/DEVELOPMENT.md

 Early termination occurs only when:

 - Title score ≥95% AND author score ≥90%
-- Both title and author are present
+- Either author type (245$c or 1xx) is present with sufficient data
+- Uses best score from dual author matching
 - Thresholds are configurable

 ### 3.4 Parallel Processing Architecture